jboss/ide-config/eclipse/README.md

 1. Download the jboss-js-templates.xml file in this directory.
 2. In Eclipse preferences for to JavaScript -> Code Style -> Code Templates
 3. Click Import
-4. Select the clean-up file you downloaded in step (1)
+4. Select the formatting file you downloaded in step (1)

 General Text Editor Formatting
 ------------------------------